jaekwangjk/jk_public/AMM_2020/README.md

 The code is uses deal.II (v.8.5.0),
 a open soucre libary for finite elemet analysis.
 For installation, please refer: https://www.dealii.org </br>

-It is built on the basic Newtonain Stokes solver.
+The code is built on the basic Newtonain Stokes solver.
 For information on this refer here: https://dealii.org/developer/doxygen/deal.II/step_22.html </br> Feel free to contact the author, Jaekwang Kim (jaekwangjk@gmail.com), for any question.